 Delegating access to subsystems

 Some app architectures are split across multiple subsystems, with each one running on its own servers.
 In these cases, it's best to avoid sharing a single access token between all the subsystems, and make sure each subsystem has access to only the minimal scopes it needs to function properly.
-This improves your app's security and makes it easier to rotate your access tokens.
+You can do this by creating delegate access tokens that are based on a parent access token.
+This approach can improve your app's security and make it easier to rotate your access tokens.

 To create a new delegate access token, make an authenticated request to this endpoint:

 Provide the following parameters in the body of the request:

 delegate_access_scope: The list of scopes that will be delegated to the new access token (required).